robcarver17/pysystemtrade/docs/futures.md

 You can see a roll calendar for Eurodollar futures, [here](/data/futures/roll_calendars_csv/EDOLLAR.csv).
 On each date we roll from the current_contract shown to the next_contract.
 We also see the current carry_contract; we use the differential between this and the current_contract to calculate forecasts for carry trading rules.

-There are two ways to generate roll calendars:
+There are three ways to generate roll calendars:

-1. Generate an [approximate calendar](#roll_calendars_from_approx) based on the 'ExpiryOffset' parameter, and then adjust it so it is viable given the futures prices we have from the [previous stage](#get_historical_data).
+1. Generate an [approximate calendar](#roll_calendars_from_approx) based on the 'ExpiryOffset' parameter, and then adjust it so it is viable given the individual contract futures prices we have from the [previous stage](#get_historical_data).
 2. Infer from [existing 'multiple price' data](#roll_calendars_from_multiple).
-[Multiple price data](/data/futures/multiple_prices_csv) are data series that include the prices for three types of contract: the current, next, and carry contract (though of course there may be overlaps between these).
+[Multiple price data](/data/futures/multiple_prices_csv) are data series that include the prices for three types of contract: the current, next, and carry contract (though of course there may be overlaps between these). pysystemtrade is shipped with .csv files for multiple and adjusted price data.

+3. Use the provided roll calendars, saved in .

 <a name="roll_calendars_from_approx"></a>
 ### Approximate roll calendars, adjusted with actual prices